-He served as co-President of Clio, the history department's graduate student organization, in 2019-2020.
+He previously served as co-President of Clio, the history department's graduate student organization, in 2019-2020.

 Advisor: Marc Flandreau